austinpendleton/austinpendleton/README.md

 I am looking to contribute to innovation in the tech world in any way I can!

-I am currently working on the app below.
-It is in early stages of devleopment but its an app centered around golf.
+The most recent app I have built is called I Can Hit That Far...

 ⛳️   ⬇️

 The user can add clubs to their bag with distances they are comfortable hitting that club.
-Then on the home page while the user is golfing, the user inputs how far they are from the hole and the app will give the user a golf club recommendation.
+Then on while the user is golfing, they input their distance from the hole and the app will give the user a golf club recommendation based on the clubs they added.

 <img width="1261" alt="golf app for github" src="https://github.com/austinpendleton/austinpendleton/assets/113260431/532ad66e-c82a-4116-b787-0871637cba77">